Kxvin1/ct_log_parser_challenge/README.md

 - Refactor the read_file function to use regex - makes it so the file content order don't matter.
   - This will also make adding/removing different columns to the csv easier in a situation where the format of the log file is completely different than expected
-- Create classes for some of the functions in main.py